ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/provided-cell-editors-date/index.md

 The date format is controlled via [Cell Data Types](/cell-data-types/) and the [Date as String Data Type Definition](/cell-data-types/#date-as-string-data-type-definition).
 The default is `'yyyy-mm-dd'`.

-Specified with `agDateStringCellEditor` and configured with `IDateStringCellEditorParams`.
+Enabled with `agDateStringCellEditor` and configured with `IDateStringCellEditorParams`.

 ```js
 columnDefs: [